rosshamish/cmput291p1-airlinedb/README.txt

 Method of coordination for staying on track
 - Facebook messenger group thread for communication
-- Github repository for sharing the code
+- Github repository for code sharing

 # Any assumptions or design decision extraneous to the specification on eClass